Close

 Example:

-Consider Riya, a 32-year-old professional who opts for a ULIP with a 25-year term and an annual premium of ₹1.2 lakh.
-She chooses a life cover of ₹80 lakhs and decides to invest primarily in balanced funds to manage risk while aiming for steady growth.
+Take the case of Riya, who is a 32-year-old professional choosing to take a ULIP with a term of 25 years and a premium of ₹1.2 lakh.
+She takes a life cover of ₹80 lakh and plans to invest in balanced funds to manage risk and have consistent growth.

-Scenario 1: If Riya were to pass away at the age of 45, her nominee would receive the higher of two values, either ₹80 lakhs (the sum assured) or the current fund value, whichever is greater.
-This ensures that her family remains financially secure.
+Scenario 1: In the event that Riya passes away at the age of 45, her nominee would get the greater of the two values, either the sum assured of ₹80 lakh or the current fund value.
+This makes sure that her family remains financially stable.

-Investing in a ULIP comes with multiple advantages that go beyond just insurance or investment.
-It combines the best of both worlds to help you plan, save, and protect your future finances in a structured and tax-efficient way.
-Here’s a breakdown of the key benefits:
+There are several benefits of investing in a ULIP apart from insurance and investment.
+It is a systematic fusion of the best of both worlds to ensure that you can plan, save, and protect your future finances in the most structured and tax-efficient manner.
+After understanding the ULIP definition, let us discuss its key benefits:

 Dual Benefit